Public comment on ASIC's regulatory activities

 - compliance with the law by informing the public about the standards we expect and the consequences of failing to meet these standards.

 ASIC has a strong policy of transparency and we are committed to communicating publicly about our regulatory activities.
+This includes naming entities in our public reports when it is appropriate to do so.

 We will usually put out a public statement, such as a media release or media advisory, on significant regulatory activities and outcomes, in order to: